assathe1996/eepromSimulator/README.md

 The memory has 32 bytes page access.
 There are total 256 pages.

 There are 2 API functions.
-void eeprom_read(uint32_t offset, int size, char *buf) void eeprom_write(uint32_t offset, int size, char *buf);
+- void eeprom_read(uint32_t offset, int size, char *buf)
+- void eeprom_write(uint32_t offset, int size, char *buf);

 The offset is the total memory offset, size is buffer size that is to be read or written. *buf is the pointer to the start of the buffer.
-In read operation, data is read from eeprom and copied to buf.
+- In read operation, data is read from eeprom and copied to buf.
-In write operation, data from buf is written to the eeprom.
+- In write operation, data from buf is written to the eeprom.

 ## Compilation and Usage
 Assuming we are in the directory of the project.
-Compiling the code base.
+- Compiling the code base.
 	terminal> make
-Running for above specifications.
-	terminal> make run
+- Running for above specifications. terminal> make run
-Clearing object files and simuated .txt file
-	terminal> make clean
+- Clearing object files and simuated .txt file terminal> make clean

-Running with default values will run a total of 8 trace file simultaneously with a dedicated thread for each file.
+- Running with default values will run a total of 8 trace file simultaneously with a dedicated thread for each file.
-The verbose flag is turned ON by default.
+- The verbose flag is turned ON by default.
 This will print all the details of the operations performed.
 It will print the buffer if the size is less than 100.
-The simulated eeprom .txt file will have new line for each page.
+- The simulated eeprom .txt file will have new line for each page.
 This is meant for the simplicity of the manual check if required.

-The code can also be executed with custom parameters for any specific trace file.
+T- he code can also be executed with custom parameters for any specific trace file.
 Command line flags include	-p defining page size in bytes
 				-n total number of pages
 				-t path of trace file
 				-v verbose flag

-The following command will create eeprom with 512 pages with 16 bytes each and run only the read_small trace file while printing all the details. terminal> ./main -p 16 -n 512 -v 1 -t traces/read_small.trace
+- The following command will create eeprom with 512 pages with 16 bytes each and run only the read_small trace file while printing all the details. terminal> ./main -p 16 -n 512 -v 1 -t traces/read_small.trace

-Failing to specifiy any parameter in comman line options, will assume the default value for the parameter.
+- Failing to specifiy any parameter in comman line options, will assume the default value for the parameter.

 ## Trace files